Highlights from the Ratings and Financial Report for Melco Resorts & Entertainment Limited (MLCO)

 Credit Suisse gave a rating of “Underperform” to MLCO, setting the target price at $14 in the report published on January 19th of the current year.

-During the last 5 trading sessions, MLCO rose by +0.99%, which changed the moving average for the period of 200-days by -12.71% in comparison to the 20-day moving average, which settled at $17.64.
-In addition, Melco Resorts & Entertainment Limited saw -6.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MLCO fell by -0.93%, which changed the moving average for the period of 200-days by -11.23% in comparison to the 20-day moving average, which settled at $17.42.
+In addition, Melco Resorts & Entertainment Limited saw -7.98% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MLCO